Azure Active Directory (Azure AD)

 Step 1 (Adding Enterprise Application)

-Sign in to the Azure portal using your Azure AD administrator account and navigate to "Active Directory" -> "Enterprise Applications" -> "New application" -> "Non-gallery application", enter the name of your Application (e.g. ISL Conference Proxy) and click "Add".
+Sign in to the Azure portal using your Azure AD administrator account and navigate to "Active Directory" -> "Enterprise Applications" -> "New application" -> "Create your own application", enter the name of your Application (e.g. ISL Conference Proxy), select Integrate any other application you don't find in the gallery (Non-gallery) option and click Create.

 Select SAML single sign-on method.